Berry Lawn Linhay BothyLynmouth, Devon

 About Berry Lawn Linhay BothyThis camping barn offers is an ideal overnight stop for walkers on the South West Coast Path.

 The former farm building offers a simple, basic walkers’ overnight shelter.
-There is a sink unit with cold water tap (not drinking water) and two double sleeping platforms, giving ample space for four adults to sleep comfortably.
+There is a sink unit with cold water tap (not drinking water) and two double sleeping platforms.
 There are no windows to the bothy; however, the front door is glazed.
 There is a small open courtyard to the rear of the bothy housing the composting toilet cubicle.

-It is the perfect place to get away from it all, with minimal noise and light pollution and animals grazing nearby, but still be within striking distance of civilisation – minutes away from the South West Coast Path, a quick stroll to the nearest pub, and a short distance to the nearest town of Lynmouth.
+It is the perfect place to get away from it all, with minimal noise and light pollution and animals grazing nearby.
+Berry Lawn Linhay Bothy is minutes away from the South West Coast Path, about 500m from the nearest pub and approximately 2 miles from the nearest town of Lynmouth.

 Features and facilities